 Indicator (d).
-As Indicator (a) states, HCC completes criminal background checks on all contracted employees and approved volunteers.
+As Indicator (a) states, BCC completes criminal background checks on all contracted employees and approved volunteers.
 Contracted staff and volunteers support the fact that they were required to pass a background check before being allowed into the facility.
 Documentation of the criminal records screening was provided along with the acknowledgment of their training on the responsibilities related to PREA.
-The facility has 18 contractors who work in the institution and who have contact with inmates.
+The facility has a limited number of contractors who work within the institution and have contact with inmates.
+Some of these individuals are employed in statewide positions and are not hired explicitly for the Beaumont Correctional Center.
+These individuals have their background checks completed by staff from the DOC's central office or regional office.
 The Auditor confirmed that all current contractors and volunteers have had a criminal background check.
-The OAS number reflected an incorrect calculation based on the use of individuals vs contracts.
-The facility provided HR tracking documents of when criminal checks were completed initially, and if the contractor has been on site for more than 5 years, if it was run again.
+The facility provided HR tracking documents indicating when criminal checks were initially completed and whether the contractor had been on site for more than 5 years, if a recheck was required.
 Virginia state law prohibits storing the actual record in the individual's HR file.

 Indicator (e).
-Discussions were held with the Human Resources staff to ensure that staff undergo criminal background checks at the time of hire and at least every 5 years thereafter.
+Discussions were provided with the Human Resources staff to ensure that staff undergo criminal background checks at the time of hire and at least every 5 years thereafter.
 As noted in indicator c), Virginia does not allow criminal record checks (VICN) to be maintained in its human resources file.
 The policy states, "The Human Resource Officer shall document in the Access Employee Database that the criminal records check (VCIN) was conducted."
-The Human Resources staff confirmed the process is done and that if new charges are found, steps will be taken to notify the Warden.
-The Auditor requested and received additional documentation to support that the process is being completed.
-As noted in indicator (c), the agency has a tracking system in place in the form of a spreadsheet that records when criminal background checks have been completed on each employee and when they are due to have the screening done again if they do not apply for a promotion.
+The Human Resources staff confirmed that the process is complete and that if new charges are identified, steps will be taken to notify the Warden.
+The Auditor requested and received additional documentation to support the process is being completed.
+As noted in indicator (c), the agency has a tracking system in place, consisting of a spreadsheet that records when criminal background checks have been completed on each employee and when they are due for re-screening if they do not apply for a promotion.

 Indicator (f).
-As noted in Indicator (a) all HCC employees are asked to complete the Employee Application, including questions required in Indicator a).
+As noted in Indicator (a) all BCC employees are asked to complete the Employee Application, including questions required in Indicator a).
 After hire, the employees also complete a form titled PREA Mandatory Sexual Misconduct Disclosure.
 Staff are asked the aforementioned questions and are given a continuing responsibility to disclose such misconduct.
 The form states, "All answers and statements are true incomplete to the best of my knowledge.
 By signing this form, I am acknowledging that the information provided above is accurate and complete and that I have a continuing affirmative duty to disclose any such misconduct."
-The Virginia DOC had all existing employees complete the form if they were employed prior to 2014.
-A review of random staff files supported these questions are answered.
+The Virginia DOC required all existing employees who were employed prior to 2014 to complete the form.
+A review of random staff files supports that these questions are answered.
 The Human Resources Officer confirmed that promotional opportunities are treated no differently than new hires, so the application process (including PREA Questions) and criminal record checks would be completed again.
-She also confirmed the ability to review disciplinary records of applicants from other institutions
+She also confirmed the ability to review disciplinary records of applicants from other institutions.
+As noted, the Auditor visited the application site for the Virginia DOC to confirm that the questions are part of the online application.